Arquisoft/viade_en1b/README.md

 > Remember to add https://arquisoft.github.io to your trusted apps in SOLID (Read, Append, Write and Control).

-> In case you experience any error related to ACLs, it is SOLID stuff, please create a new POD to test all the functionalities of our application.
+> In case you experiment any error related to ACLs, it is SOLID stuff, please create a new POD to test all the functionalities of our application.

 ## Contributors